ccoutant/dwarf-locations/001a-context.md

 >
 >
 > [non-normative] _A DWARF expression for a location description may be
-> able to be evaluated without a thread, lane, call frame, program
+> able to be evaluated without a thread, call frame, lane, program
 > counter, or architecture context element.
 For example, the location of a
-> global variable may be able to be evaluated without such context.
-If the
+> global variable may be able to be evaluated without such context,
-> expression evaluation requires any missing context elements, it may
-> indicate the variable has been optimized and so requires more context._
+> while the location of local variables in a stack frame cannot be
+> evaluated without additional context._
 >
 > The `address_size` fields must match in the headers of all the entries
 > in the `.debug_info`, `.debug_addr`, `.debug_line`, `.debug_rnglists`,
 > `.debug_rnglists.dwo`, `.debug_loclists`, and `.debug_loclists.dwo`
 > sections corresponding to any given program counter.

+### Section 2.5.2.2 Register Values [was 2.5.1.2]

+In item 1, `DW_OP_fbreg`, add "(see Section 2.5.1)" at
+the end of the first paragraph.

+### Section 2.5.2.3 Stack Operations [was 2.5.1.3]

+In item 13, `DW_OP_push_object_address`, add "(see Section 2.5.1)" at
+the end of the first sentence.

+In item 14, `DW_OP_form_tls_address`, change the first sentence to:

+> The `DW_OP_form_tls_address` operation pops a value from the stack, which
+> must have an integral type identifier, translates this value into an
+> address in the thread-local storage for the current thread (see Section
+> 2.5.1), and pushes the address onto the stack together with the generic
+> type identifier.

+In item 15, `DW_OP_call_frame_cfa`, change the first paragraph to:

+> The `DW_OP_call_frame_cfa` operation pushes the value of the current
+> call frame address (CFA), obtained from the Call Frame Information (see
+> Section 2.5.1 and Section 6.4).

+In item 16, `DW_OP_push_lane`, change the last sentence of the first paragraph to:

+> See Section 2.5.1 and Section 3.3.5.

+### Section 2.6.2 Location Lists

+Following the first bulleted list (after "End-of-list"), add the following non-normative paragraph:

+> [non-normative] _If there is no current PC (see Section 2.5.1), only
+> default location description entries will apply._

+### Section 5.7.6 Data Member Entries

+In bullet 2 under `DW_AT_data_member_location`, add "(see Section 2.5.1)"
+at the end of the first paragraph.

+### Section 6.4.2 Call Frame Instructions

+Add the following after the first sentence of the second paragraph:

+> The DWARF expressions for call frame information operations are
+> restricted to those that do not require a current compilation unit
+> (see Section 2.5.1).